 ENGLISH 10-1 (5 credits)

-This course is appropriate for students who have scored 60% or higher (or equivalent) in English 9.
-This course serves as the entry point prerequisite for English 20-1 and English 30-1, and ultimately acceptance to all university-level post-secondary institutions.
+This course is appropriate for students who have scored at least 60% (or equivalent) in English 9.
+This course serves as the entry point prerequisite for English 20-1 and English 30-1, and is required for acceptance to all university-level post-secondary institutions.
 This is a demanding course and is intended for students who have found success in past English courses.

 ENGLISH 10-2 (5 credits)

-This course is recommended for students who scored 60% or lower (or equivalent) in English 9.
+This course is recommended for students who scored up to 60% (or equivalent) in English 9.

-This course serves as the entry point prerequisite for English 20-2 and English 30-2, which is the culmination of an English sequence that helps students build functional language arts skills and an appreciation for all forms of literature.
-Students will develop their writing, comprehension, oral and presentation skills.
+This course serves as the entry point prerequisite for English 20-2 and English 30-2.
+This English sequence helps students build functional Language Arts skills and an appreciation for various forms of literature, text, and media.
+This focus is on building and enhancing written, oral communication and reading comprehension.

 ENGLISH 20-1 (5 credits)